ibm-cloud-docs/satellite/hosts.md

 ![Concept overview of Satellite host setup](/images/host-process.png){: caption="Figure 1.
 The initial setup process for {{site.data.keyword.satelliteshort}} hosts." caption-side="bottom"}

 1.  **Add**: Your machine becomes a {{site.data.keyword.satelliteshort}} host after you successfully [add the host](#add-hosts) to a {{site.data.keyword.satelliteshort}} location by running a registration script on the machine.
-Your machine must meet the [minimum host requirements](/docs/satellite?topic=satellite-limitations#limits-host).
+Your machine must meet the [minimum host requirements](/docs/satellite?topic=satellite-limitations#limits-host) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers).
 After the host is added and a heartbeat can be detected, its health is **ready** and its status is **unassigned**.
 You can still log in to the machine via SSH to troubleshoot any issues.
 2.  **Assign**: The hosts in your {{site.data.keyword.satelliteshort}} location do not run any workloads until you assign them as compute capacity to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service.
 For example, each location must have at least 3 hosts that are assigned as worker nodes to the {{site.data.keyword.satelliteshort}} control plane.
 Other hosts might be assigned to {{site.data.keyword.openshiftlong_notm}} clusters as worker nodes for your Kubernetes workloads, or to other {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services.
 After you assign a host, it enters a **provisioning** status.
 3.  **Bootstrap**: When you assign a host, the host is bootstrapped to become a worker node in a managed {{site.data.keyword.openshiftlong_notm}} cluster or your {{site.data.keyword.satelliteshort}} control plane.
 This bootstrap process consists of three phases, all of which must successfully complete.
 First, required images are downloaded to the host, which requires public connectivity to pull the images from {{site.data.keyword.registrylong_notm}}.
 Then, the host is rebooted to apply the imaging configuration.
 Finally, Kubernetes and {{site.data.keyword.openshiftshort}} are set up on the host.
 After successfully bootstrapping, the host enters a **normal** health state with an **assigned** status.
 You can no longer log in to the underlying machine via SSH to troubleshoot any issues.
 Instead, see [Debugging host health](/docs/satellite?topic=satellite-ts-hosts).